 Every light painting is different, with its own complexities and unique opportunities.
-Simple in-studio images will cost $1,500 (CAD), depending on the printed size.
+Simple in-studio images will cost $1,800 (CAD) and up, depending on the printed size.

 The majority of photo shoots for larger subjects are done on location and customized to your requirements.
 This can involve scouting and evaluation of locations, travel costs and possibly the need for extra crew for large subjects.

-Fees comprise any or all of: Location/review (travel costs and time, as applicable), photo session (starts at $1,500 and includes all digital editing) and the printed image.
+Fees comprise any or all of: Location/review (travel costs and time, as applicable), photo session (starts at $1,000 and includes all digital editing) and the printed image.
 Images are printed at a minimum of 20"x30" (50x75cm) on high quality metal, where the image is infused onto an aluminum substrate for a durable and vibrant finish.
-Images start at $2 (Canadian) per square inch (plus taxes and shipping), and can be printed up to 4'x8'.
+Images start at $2 (Canadian) per square inch (including taxes), and can be printed up to 4'x8' (1.2x2.4m).

 When will I see the final picture?

-Processing the light painting will take up to a week of elapsed time, depending on the complexity of the subject.
+Processing the light painting will take up to a week after the shoot, depending on the complexity of the subject.

 Production and delivery of the final artwork is typically within 3 weeks of selection of the final size(s).
 Larger sizes and special formatting may result in longer delivery times.